 Everything needed to add electric power to your bike is included in the wheel.

 The only part that is attached separately from the wheel is a simple thumb activated throttle, which is easily clipped onto your handlebar.

 The Panasonic 36V removable Lithium-Ion battery (with a built in USB outlet for charging your electronics) provides a pedal assisted range of up to 50 miles per-battery (up to a 30 mile range for the 26 inch wheel).
 With little to no pedaling you will go up to 20 miles on a single battery (up to 12 miles for the 26 inch wheel).
 The more you choose to pedal the more range you can expect, and you can always take a spare battery with you for longer rides.

-The GeoOrbital wheel comes with a flat-proof solid foam tire, so you never have to worry about getting a flat or even checking tire pressure.
+The GeoOrbital wheel comes with a flat-proof tire so you never have to worry about getting a flat or even checking tire pressure.

-By using the latest hi-density foam technology the tires act and weigh the same as a traditional bike tire, but you will never get a flat.
+By using a quality conventional tire and then filling it with a special hi-density foam the tire acts and weighs the same as a traditional bike tire, but you will never get a flat.
 Never!